chocoCookie69/WebDev/README.md

     --Run app.js file which acts as a server.

-    --install mongoDB and run mongo daemon on the background to manage the mongo database.
+    --Install mongoDB and run mongo daemon on the background to manage the mongo database.

     --Finally, go to local host on any browser.